Two Peoples Divided by a Common Ballad: The London Series, the Rise of Baseball in the UK, and an Ancient Legend

 Thomas Babington Macaulay (1800-1859) "I amused myself with trying to restore some of these long perished poems," wrote Macaulay about the Lays of Ancient Rome.

-In 2019 as major league baseball returns to Britain, it is time to examine the proposition that America and Britain also represent two peoples divided by a common ballad.
+In 2019 as major league baseball returned to Britain, iI advanced the proposition that America and Britain also represent two peoples divided by a common ballad.
 For in fact, the ballad known in America as "Casey at the Bat" can be recognized as a variant -- a misprision or "creative misreading" in Harold Bloom's terms--of the ballad "Horatius."
 One of four Lays of Ancient Rome penned by British historian and parliamentarian Thomas Macaulay, the ballad published in 1842 became known in America as "Horatius at the Bridge" for its dramatic setting at the Sublician Bridge across the Tiber.

 Engraving of Horatius in battle by Hendrik Goltzius, 1586